Hermann the German.

 New Ulm, Minnesota

 Hermann the German has brandished his Teutonic battle sword over New Ulm since 1897.
-New Ulm was settled by a large contingent of Germans in the 19th century.
+New Ulm was settled by a large contingent of Germans in the 19th century, and Hermann is modeled after a similar monument near Detmold, Germany.
+New Ulm extolled Hermann as a freedom-fighter, and built the statue to counter Prohibitionists who claimed that Germans only loved beer.

-New Ulm's 32 ft. tall rendition of the warrior is the third largest copper statue in the United States (after the Statue of Liberty, then "Portlandia" in Portland, Oregon, ).
-The monument, which features Hermann atop a pedestal above a cupola supported by ten columns, is 102 ft. tall.
-A spiral staircase winds around a 70-ft. iron column up into the cupola.
+New Ulm's 32-foot-tall rendition of the warrior is the third largest copper statue in the United States (after the Statue of Liberty, then "Portlandia" in Portland, Oregon).
+The monument, which features Hermann atop a pedestal above a cupola supported by ten columns, is 102 feet tall.
+A spiral staircase winds around a 70-foot-tall center iron column up into the cupola.

 Hermann the German.

-Visitors to New Ulm should also plan to swing by the giant glockenspiel at 4th North and Minnesota Streets -- a 45-ft. high tower with clockotronic characters bangs out carillon tunes daily at noon, 3 pm and 5 pm.
+Visitors to New Ulm should also plan to swing by the giant glockenspiel at N. 4th and Minnesota Streets -- a 45-foot-high tower with clockotronic characters.
+It bangs out carillon tunes daily at noon, 3 pm, and 5 pm.

 Hermann the German